-As disclosed in Note 10 to the financial statements, the group has not yet formally acquired title to its 25% interest in Cordillera Tiger Gold Resources, Inc. ("Cordillera") which is the holder of the exploration permit for the Danglay gold project in the Philippines.
-The conditions for the earn-in have been satisfied but the relevant shareholding has yet to be issued, despite the Board of Cordillera authorising the issue.
-In addition, the exploration permit for the Danglay gold project held by Cordillera expired on 30 September 2015.
-Cordillera is currently waiting for the Philippine authority to formally grant its renewal application.
-This indicates the existence of a material uncertainty over the recoverability of the carrying value of the Danglay gold project, which amounted to £1,185,297 as at 30 September 2020.
+As disclosed in subsequent events, the group has now formally acquired title to its 25% interest in Cordillera Tiger Gold Resources, Inc. ("Cordillera"), which is the holder of the exploration permit for the Danglay gold project in the Philippines.
+The exploration permit for the Danglay project, which originally expired on 30 September 2015, was renewed in July 2021.
+There is however continued uncertainty within the Philippines government regarding their policy towards the mining sector.
+This indicates the existence of a material uncertainty over the recoverability of the carrying value of the Danglay gold project, which amounted to £1,261,158 as at 30 September 2021.